 Like Tim & Shannon, I used Fulterer FR5400L drawer slides I got from Amazon, 60" in my case, and matching Fulterer brackets, which I got from Ovis.
 That's the longest slide they make, in that pattern.
 They have a 450lb rating, which I'd never reach with this design, unless people stood or sat on the slide, and I don't want that to happen.
 (More on that below, where I talk about attachment to the van.)
 Ovis has a PDF which shows you which brackets you need, and each bracket's page has a PDF which shows you their installation, depending on the length of the slide.
 More here.
 The brackets come with the necessary hex button-head metric bolts, washers and nylon locking nuts.
 Assembly is a bit finicky; the slides are made with square windows for bolt access.

 I designed this slide to have two different 80/20 1010 sections on either end, so that I had flexibility to stagger bike mounts, and so that I had side-to-side flexibility as well.
 I could have used l-track, and that might have been a better design.
 I'd have been able to drop in a new mount point, with lateral positioning flexibility, where with the current design I am either limited to 3287 1/4-20 Triple Slide-in Economy T-Nuts I already installed, or I have to remove the 80/20 1010 segments to install additional t-nuts.
 This is challenging, because the way I attached the 80/20 sections is ungainly.
-I drilled four holes, roughly equidistant for each 80/20 cross member, using a 1/4" bit, then used a 1/2" countersink (82ยบ) bit to produce a countersink, (there's a rule of thumb out there for countersink bit sizes) then attached the cross members with 1/2" flat-head 1/4-20 bolts to 3204 10 Series 1/4-20 Steel Standard Slide in T-Nuts in the underside of each cross member.
+I drilled four holes, roughly equidistant for each 80/20 cross member, using a 1/4" bit, then used a 1/2" countersink (82ยบ) bit to produce a countersink, (there's a rule of thumb out there for countersink bit sizes) then attached the cross members with 1/2" flat-head 1/4-20 bolts to 3204 10 Series 1/4-20 Steel Standard Slide in T-Nuts, using blue loctite thread locker, from the underside of each cross member.

 I only had maybe 1/4" of clearance between the floor and the underside of the aluminum plate, so I didn't want any nuts or bolts occupying that space, thus the countersunk flat-head bolts on the underside.
 As it is, my XL gravel bike is a squeeze to get in and out; the saddle's foam gets deformed by the ribs on the underside of the bed panels.
 Hmm, maybe it needs a dropper.
 I have to drop the MTB seats.